gcatanese/Bello/README.md

 ## Config and usage

-* Customize config/hosts.json to define pool of hosts
+* Customize config/hosts.json to define pool of hosts (services)

- Direct Webhooks request to https://{server}:8888, or better configure the ADC behind a production-ready HTTP Server (NGINX, Apache HTTP Server).
+* Direct Webhook requests to Bello (https://{server}:8888 or behing a generic HTTP proxy)

 ## Features... to date